ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

  - **ListenerAdded**: A mailbox listener is added
  - **ListenerRemoved**: A mailbox listener is removed

-A subscriber will react to these event to modify the RabbitMQ resource accordingly by adding queues, adding or removing binding.
+A subscriber will react to these events to modify the RabbitMQ resource accordingly by adding queues, adding or removing binding.

 This event sourcing system differs from the one defined in